FWDekker/fo76-dumps/README.md

 ## Generation
 All dumps have been created using [xEdit](https://tes5edit.github.io/) scripts, which are written in Pascal.
 These scripts can be found in the [Edit scripts](Edit%20scripts) directory.

+## Copyright
+The contents of all data dumps in this repository are owned by Bethesda Softworks LLC.